How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Incorporate gentle but firm massage into your child's bedtime routine.
 This can help relax their muscles, give proprioceptive input, and provide a sense of calm.
 Too light of strokes can be dysregulating to those who don’t like light touch.

 - Use calming essential oils, such as lavender, to enhance the effect.
 Another way to incorporate essential oils is through diffusers.
-I like my essential oil humidifier diffuser as it has calming lights (I like the one that looks like flames) and I use scents that are calming to me, and serves a dual purpose because the dry air makes it impossible for me to sleep.
-Use caution with scents as they can be dysregulating for some children.
+I like my essential oil humidifier diffuser as it has calming lights (I like the one that looks like flames) and I use scents that are calming to me, and serves a dual purpose because the dry air makes it impossible for me to sleep. ***Use caution with scents as they can be dysregulating for some children, some children may be allergic or have medical conditions where this should be avoided, and some are toxic to pets.
+Learn more about essential oil safety for children here.
+And essential oil safety for pets here.***

 Observe